 60 Great Tools

-Now starting a business is hard, especially when you don't have the right tools.
-But how do you knows which tools are the best to use?
-Rob Fitzpatrick, a serial entrepreneur, and author of a great book on how to talk to customers put together a brain dump of tools he frequently turns to for his projects.
+Starting a business is hard when you don't have the right tools.
+But how do you know which tools are the best to use?
+Rob Fitzpatrick, an entrepreneur and author, put together a brain dump of tools he frequently turns to for his projects.
 Some are more obvious, others fairly unusual, but each can be extremely useful for startups.
-So this is a list you certainly should check out.

 Accelerate St Louis

-Accelerate St. Louis provides information and resources to startups, connects entrepreneurs and investors, and helps tell your story as it evolves.
-So if your start-up is located in St. Louis, you should check them out.
+Accelerate St. Louis provides information and resources to startups, and connects entrepreneurs and investors.
+If your start-up is located in St. Louis, you should check them out.
 They also provide some great networking opportunities.

 Florida Secretary of State

-If you want to start a business in the state of Florida then the first order of business is that you need to obtain the proper licenses and you also need to register your business with the state.
+If you want to start a business in the State of Florida, the first order of business is to obtain the proper licenses.
+You also need to register your business with the state.
 The Florida Secretary of State can facilitate this process for you.
-Most of your business filings can be done online at their website and the fees associated with various filings are also listed on their website.
+Most of your business filings can be done online.
+The fees associated with various filings are also listed.

 Get Your EIN

-EIN stands for Employer Identification Number and if you are starting a business in the U.S. then you will need it, no two ways about it.
-Just think about this, when you go to open a checking account for your business the first thing the banker would ask for is EIN for your business.
-Think about EIN as the Social Security Number for businesses.
-It is assigned by the Internal Revenue Service (IRS).
-There is usually no cost in applying for an EIN and you can apply for an EIN online.
-The process is very easy.
+EIN stands for Employer Identification Number.
+If you are starting a business in the U.S., you will need it.
+When you open a checking account for your business, you will need the EIN for your business.
+EIN is assigned by the Internal Revenue Service (IRS).
+There is usually no cost in applying for an EIN.
+You can apply for an EIN online.

 A crowd funding site and a great way for start-ups to raise money and also validate their ideas at the same time.
 A must check site for all start-ups.